 Good evening dear readers!

-We had curtains for our privacy, space for our big backpacks and, thank God, we had a small bulb inside our berths so that I could read.
-Unfortunately I only slept from 10pm to 4.30am because of the jet lag, but I had a great book with me so I read that while waiting for our breakfast because, yes!, a lady came to get our orders for breakfast shortly after leaving Hua Lamphong station.
-At 7am it was funny because she came talking super loud and waking up everyone by opening their curtains or knocking… What an adventure, I was super excited, really.
-Closing the curtain and having you privacy, it felt like being in that tents that we were making up at home, as a child, with covers and cushions…!
+We had curtains for privacy, space for our big backpacks and a small lightbulb inside our berths so that I could read.
+I only slept from 10pm to 4.30am because of the jet lag, but I had a great book with me so I read that while waiting for our breakfast because, yes!, a lady came to get our orders for breakfast shortly after leaving Hua Lamphong station.
+At 7am it was funny because she arrived yelling and waking up everyone by opening their curtains or knocking… What an adventure, I was super excited, really.
+Closing the curtains and having your privacy, it felt like being in that tents that we were making up at home, as a child, with blankets and pillows…!
+So fun!

 And the next morning…what a breakfast!
 The lady brought us a tray with toasted bread, butter, jam, eggs (as you liked them) and, if you eat meat, bacon and sausages.
 If you wanted you could also have dinner the night before, but we weren’t hungry.
 So, I went “upstairs” and we had breakfast on my bf berth.

 Going to the toilet was really funny because I had this very long skirt, so it was comic because the toilet was extremely small, the train was moving so much, there was a hole on the (wet) floor, the window was completely open so the wind was blowing me away and I was afraid that someone could see me… LOL!
 What an experience.
 I was trying to keep my balance and laughing at the same time.